Jewdebega/blood-die/README.md

 Blood Die expands on the [default commands][1] provided by Discord.JS and Commando.

-The bot uses reactions to register data and recognise data, so eliminating the bot's automatic reactions is a sure-fire way to break the bot.
+The bot uses reactions to read and write data, so eliminating the bot's automatic reactions is a sure-fire way to break the bot.

 [1]: https://discord.js.org/#/docs/commando/master/commands/builtins